 You’ll earn the RMA through the American Medical Technologists (AMT) by taking the RMA exam.
 You may also earn eligibility by earning a CMA through the AAMA.
 Once you’ve earned CMA credential, you can apply for the RMA credential.

 Nationally Registered Certified Medical Assistant (NRCMA)

-- To maintain a CMA before it expires after 60 months, you must retake the CMA Exam or obtain at least 60 re-certification points as follows:
+- To maintain the CMA, you’ll renew it every 5 years by either retaking the CMA Exam or by completing at least 60 re-certification points as follows:

 - 10 points relating to administrative duties

 - 10 points relating to clinical duties

 - 30 points from AAMA-approved continuing education units